Alexa Barton promoted to city manager in Belton

 The city of Belton recently promoted Alexa Barton to city manager.

-Barton currently serves as the city’s assistant city manager Alexa Barton.
-She is set to start in her new role on June 1.
+Barton currently serves as the city’s assistant city manager.
+She will start in her new role on June 1.

 Barton will be replacing Ron Trivitt, who is retiring as city manager after 28 years of service.